 If you are a Journalism student your official transcript is generated in the King's Registrar's Office.
-Journalism students can email registrar@ukings.ca or go to the King's Registrar's Office to fill out a transcript request form.
+Journalism students may email the King's Registrar's Office at registrar@ukings.ca or fill out a transcript request form, found on our website under 'Academic Forms and Transcripts'.

-If you are a Bachelor of Arts or Bachelor of Science student, your transcript is generated by the Dalhousie Registrar's Office.
-Arts and Science students can request their official transcript through their DalOnline account under 'Web for Students' and then 'Student Records'.
+If you are a Bachelor of Arts, Bachelor of Science, or Bachelor of Music student your transcript is generated by the Dalhousie Registrar's Office.
+Arts and Science students can request their official transcript through their DalOnline account under 'Web for Students', 'Student Records', and then 'Request Official Transcripts'.